Skip navigation

 Bringing your child to visit a very ill sibling

 Bringing a healthy child to visit a very ill sibling in the hospital can help the whole family.
-But, before you take you child to visit their ill sibling, you need to prepare them for the visit so that they know what to expect.
+But, before you take your child to visit their ill sibling, prepare your child for the visit so they know what to expect.

 How to Prepare Your Child